Twelve Plants Serves Up High-End Plant-Based Tasting Menus

 The meal was wonderful in every way, and Massimiliano Mariotta is proud to have Carvelli use the space.
 “I try not to use the word vegan.
 I try to say plant-based because it’s more welcoming.
 He cooks for everyone, not just vegans.
 I am not vegan and I like it,” Massimiliano says.
 “Sometimes 80 percent of the guests are not vegan at all.”

-Vinya Test Kitchen will be hosting Carvelli for a plant-based Valentine’s Day menu on Monday, February 10.
-Seatings take place at 6 p.m. and 8:30 p.m.
+Vinya Test Kitchen will be hosting Carvelli for a plant-based Valentine’s Day menu on Monday, February 10 and Tuesday, February 11.
+Seatings take place at 6 p.m.
+(Monday night is sold out) and 8:30 p.m.
 The seven-course menu is $89 per person.
 Future Twelve Plants dinners also feature a five-course menu for $66 per person.
 Call 401-500-5189 for reservations.
 Rosmarin accepts reservations Tuesday through Saturday from 5 to 10 p.m.
 Check @twelve.plants, @Rosmarin_pop_up , @Vinya_Test_Kitchen and @lagotto_pop_up on Instagram for upcoming events and other guest chef visits.